tliao5/ALDControl/README.md

 - `update_max_temp(i, max_temp)` – Updates the maximum temperature threshold for a specific sensor.
 - `kill_run()` – Pauses the ALD run and disables main power during overheating events.
 - `close()` – Safely stops the logging thread and releases resources.

----

-# Python Libraries
-- `tkinter` – Used for building the graphical user interface.
-- `matplotlib` – Used for real-time plotting of pressure and temperature data.
-- `nidaqmx` – Used for interfacing with NI DAQ hardware for sensor and actuator control.
-- `serial` – Used for communicating with the Alicat Mass Flow Controller.
-- `logging` – Used for logging events and data for monitoring and debugging.
-- `queue` - Used for managing thread communication
-- `collections.deque` - Used to store temperature and pressure data in a threadsafe manner

----